rogerdahl/floating-pointer/README.md

 - Touches in the `Touch` and `Scroll` areas only have to start in the areas.
 They still register if the touch moves into another area.

 - Using a drag operation to select text is cumbersome without a real mouse.
 Fortunately, even if there is no visible caret, there may be an invisible one.
 So text can be selected as if there is a caret.

-Chrome supports selecting text by clicking at one end of the selection, then holding shift while clicking at the other end.
-Firefox additionally supports creating a selection with one click then using Shift + arrow keys to make the selection.
+  Firefox and Chrome supports selecting text by clicking at one end of the selection, then holding shift while clicking at the other end.
+Firefox also supports creating a selection with one click then using Shift + arrow keys to make the selection.

   Firefox and Chrome both also have caret browsing modes, which can be toggled on and off with F7.